CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Prepare for what may well become the initial skirmish in a series of battles within this adventure.
 Here are the guidelines to ensure a smooth encounter:

 - Feral Vermkin Stat Block: Refer to the [Feral Vermkin](./../../Characters/Humanoids/FeralVermkin/FeralVermkin.md) character sheet.
 Make a note of their Stealth skill of 5d6.
-- Determine Surprise: Players could suprise the Feral Vermkin if they were scouting ahead, but the Feral Vermkins may be able to surprise some or all of the characters.
+- Determine Surprise: Players could surprise the Feral Vermkin if they were scouting ahead, but the Feral Vermkins may be able to surprise some or all of the characters.
 Roll a Stealth check for the Vermkins and comparing the result to the characters perception skill checks.
 Any character whose score is lower than the Vermkins' Stealth check result is surprised and loses their turn during the first round of combat.
 - Initiative: Use the initiative rules from the general rules to determine the order in which all characters and Vermkins act.
 Keep track of everyone's initiative count in the margins of your adventure book or on a separate piece of paper.
 - Vermkin Actions: When it's the Vermkins' turn to act, two of them should rush forward and make melee attacks, while the other two Vermkins stand about 30 feet away from the party and make ranged attacks taking advantage of the high ground.
 The Vermkin character sheet contains the necessary information to resolve their combat rolls.
 - Fleeing Vermkin: If three Vermkins are defeated, the last remaining Vermkin may attempt to flee, heading for the Vermkin trail.